Esri Australia blog

 3 tips to boost your supply chain management

-A new approach to managing supply and distribution networks is driving efficiencies, cutting costs and improving customer satisfaction for manufacturers.
+A new approach to managing supply and distribution networks is driving efficiencies, cutting costs and improving customer satisfaction.
 Discover how you can use these latest techniques to optimise your supply chain management.

-The technology creating a new way of governing
+The technology creating a new way of smart government

 The old ways of governing with ideology, bureaucracy and hierarchy are fading.
-The new way of governing is not about excuses – it’s about results.
+According to 61st Governor of Maryland Martin O’Malley, the smarter way of governing is not about excuses – it’s about open data and real results.

 Why Abu Dhabi’s transport system is a global best practice